clamsproject/aapb-annotations/README.md

 ## Issue Tracking and Contact

-Progress and other discussion by AAPB/CLAMS/GBH is tracked via the open and closed [Github Issues](https://github.com/clamsproject/aapb-annotations/issues) feature.
+Progress and other discussion by AAPB/CLAMS/GBH is tracked via the open and closed [GitHub Issues](https://github.com/clamsproject/aapb-annotations/issues) feature.

 Please email [CLAMS.ai admin](mailto:admin@clams.ai) for other inquiries.